LTTPP/Eemory/README.md

 Eemory is an Eclipse plug-in aimed at integrating Evernote within the Eclipse IDE.

 I love Evernote, but every time I want to save something to Evernote, I have to switch between Eclipse IDE and Evernote client, copy sometihng and paste, then go back to Eclipse and continue on my work.
-This is heavy and boring, so Eemory was born, which bring the benefits offered by Evernote into Eclipse.
+This is heavy and boring, so Eemory was born, which brings the benefits offered by Evernote into Eclipse.
 No need to open Evernote client anymore to add a note, just select something and one-click to save to Evernote right in Eclipse elegantly.

 Visit [Eemory Home](http://prairie.github.io/Eemory).
 Visit [Eemory](http://marketplace.eclipse.org/content/eemory) on Eclipse Marketplace.